 Thanksgiving has the Nobody Sleeps Hungry campaign … I hope Diwali will become another holiday like that.

-She founded the Puja Foundation shortly after starting work for the company, which provides financial assistance to employees who suffer disaster or loss of loved ones.
+She founded the Puja Foundation shortly after starting work for the company, which provides financial assistance to employees who suffer disasters or the loss of loved ones.

 Puja now serves as the company’s director, while Chris is the president.
 They both completed an 18-month training program that saw them rotate through every position at the company, from dishwashing to public relations, before taking on their present responsibilities.

 Sunil may be low-key, but his house isn’t.
-Sunil’s home has gleaming marble floors, a home theatre, a bowling alley, and a modern wine cellar that displays his extensive wine collection on a wall of glass.
+Sunil’s home has gleaming marble floors, a home theater, a bowling alley, and a modern wine cellar that displays his extensive wine collection behind a wall of glass.